Heartbreak on Hold: Sound and content

 American singer-songwriter Autumn Rowe (pictured) collaborated with Burke on her song "Fire".

 Heartbreak on Hold marks a musical departure from her debut, Overcome, which was an R&B album with soul and pop influences.
-Burke confirmed the albums sonic transition from Overcome, saying, "I've gone in a slightly different direction [...]
+Burke confirmed the album's sonic transition from Overcome, saying, "I've gone in a slightly different direction [...]
 It's not completely different but it's going to be a lot sexier and a lot more fun."
 She described the material as "colorful" and "over-the-top".
 Regarding this departure, she emphasized by saying "A second album should not sound like the first one.
 I want to better myself and that takes hard work and time.
 My music has always been R&B and pop, but my voice is soulful.
 I want every genre of music in a blender: mix it together, the outcome is me."
 According to AllMusic writer Matt Collar, "Heartbreak on Hold, finds the singer shifting away from the pop/R&B of her debut to a more dance-andclub-oriented sound."

-The album opens with the title track, a europop song with rave-inspired synths and heavy bass lines that serves as the albums musical centrepiece.
+The album opens with the title track, a europop song with rave-inspired synths and heavy bass lines that serves as the album's musical centrepiece.
 "Elephant" is one of two songs co-written by Burke that was inspired by 1990s music and culture; musically, it is a heavy electro-driven track with autotune and vocoder effects on Burke's vocals.
 "Let It Go" is a 90s-style house-club song about letting go and having fun.
 "This Love Will Survive" is a love song with additional orchestral instrumentation and a "rousy" melody similar to the work of British band Coldplay.
 Burke referred to "Fire" as a "sexy, female-empowering" song sung over a heavy house beat.
 Critics likened "Fire" and "This Love Will Survive" to works by American artists Lady Gaga and Robin S. "Between the Sheets" is the album's first midtempo track, with a slower beat that contrasts with the rest of the record's dance-heavy sound.
 The song's lyrics focus on sex and its importance in relationships.